ubports/docs.ubports.com/porting/build_and_boot/H9_build.rst

     mka systemimage

 It's likely that you will run into one or more errors when building the system image.
-A number of possible errors and know solutions are documented in `the Halium guide <https://docs.halium.org/en/latest/porting/common-system-build-errors.html#common-system-build-errors>`_.
+A number of possible errors and known solutions are documented in `the Halium guide <https://docs.halium.org/en/latest/porting/common-system-build-errors.html#common-system-build-errors>`_.
 If yours is not listed, :ref:`seek community help <Getting-community-help>`.